M31MOTH/yetanotherhoneypot/README.md

 Yet Another Honey Pot by jsacco@exploitpack.com

 # Description:
-Usually HoneyPot project are made for grabbing malware samples, the purpouse of this project is to make a honeypot for logging, intercepting and decepting malicious user into sensitive assets and in order to do that it achieves a few simple but effective features:
+Usually HoneyPot projects are made for grabbing malware samples, the purpouse of this project is to make a honeypot for logging, intercepting and decepting malicious users into sensitive assets and in order to do that it has a few simple but effective features:

 1. Mimic server services by opening the same ports as in the real asset
 2. Copy the web server hosted on that asset and serve the content